STUDENT/PARENT HANDBOOK -

 Excel uses the following formula for converting college units to high school credits:

-3-5 unit degree applicable (UC/CSU transferable) college coursework = 10 high school credits
+3-5 unit college course = 10 high school credits.

 Honors Course Designation / Honors and A-G Work Samples